cocos41d/cocos41d/README.md

 ## Hi there 👋

+#### I am a Ph.D. student at the Human-Centered Computer Systems Lab at Seoul National University.
+My research interests lie in enhancing XR systems with deep learning.
+Recently, I have been looking at scene understanding techniques based on deep learning.

 <!--
 **cocos41d/cocos41d** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.